Virginia License Requirements

 How does Virginia's fingerprinting requirement work for insurance licensing?

 Virginia requires fingerprinting through Fieldprint Virginia using the code FPVABOIProducer.
 Fieldprint has multiple locations throughout Virginia, making it relatively convenient to complete this step.
-Virginia does not require prelicensing education before sitting for the Pearson VUE exam.
+Virginia does not require prelicensing education before sitting for the Prometric exam.
 After passing and completing fingerprinting, you apply for your license through NIPR and the Virginia Bureau of Insurance processes the application.

 What are the prelicensing hour requirements in Virginia?